norkss1/norkss1.github.io/The-Ham/README.md

 ---

-- **Masonry library, this made the arrangement of pictures nice and neat**
+- **Masonry library, this made the position of the pictures nice and neat**

 <p align="center">
   <img src="images/result4.gif">